epccs/RPUpi/Hardware/Testing/linux.md

 [Etcher]: https://etcher.io/

-On Ubuntu 17.04 I installed libgconf-2-4 to allow etcher to run, I updated to 17.10 and still have libgconf-2-4 but not sure it is needed.
+Using Ubuntu 18.04 (on 17.04 I installed libgconf-2-4 to allow etcher to run).
 Etcher is an application image so it does not install anything it just needs permission to run.

 ```
 sudo apt-get install libgconf-2-4
 ```

-To update Etcher I just delete the old application image and the .desktop file it made, search for etcher to find them.
+To update Etcher I just delete the old application image.

 ## Headless Setup

 After [Etcher] has put the Raspbian image onto the SD card I mount it to the Ubuntu system.
 The easiest way to do this is just to unplug the card and plug it back in.
-It will have a boot area and the system folders (e.g. /etc, /home...) which we can change.
+It will have a boot partition and a system partition (e.g. /etc, /home...) which we can change.

 First configure the WiFi (e.g. Edit the /etc/wpa_supplicant/wpa_supplicant.conf) for your network, I show some of my [Network Setup](#network-setup) bellow.

 Next add an empty ssh file to the boot area.
 I do this with the touch command from a console on the Ubuntu computer I used to setup the SD card.

 ```
-# on Ubuntu 17.10 the SD card automaticly mounts when pluged in at /media/username
+# on Ubuntu 18.04 the SD card automaticly mounts when pluged in at /media/username
 cd /media/rsutherland
 ls
 # stretch mounts: rootfs boot
-# Etcher set my past jessie rootfs to mount as 673b8ab6-6426-474b-87d3-71bff0fcebc3
 # To setup the Wi-Fi I can edit wpa_supplicant (see network-setup) in rootfs
 sudo nano /media/rsutherland/rootfs/etc/wpa_supplicant/wpa_supplicant.conf
 # to tell the startup system to run the SSH server I add an empty file in the boot mount
-touch /media/rsutherland/boot/ssh
+sudo touch /media/rsutherland/boot/ssh
 ```

 Put it in the Pi and boot...
 On my network I can then ssh pi@raspberrypi.local with the default password "raspberry", I then change the password as well as the hostname.